Krisha1026/S3-distributor_service/README.md

 # Distributor Service

-This is the backend service for the Manufacturer module.
+This is the backend service for the distributor module.
 It is built with **Flask** and was originally developed in a Jupyter Notebook for prototyping.

 ## 🚀 Getting Started